Quick Answer

 TikTok for UK Tradespeople

-TikTok is genuinely unlike any other social platform for trades.
+TikTok is a different beast entirely.
 The algorithm does not care how many followers you have.
 A brand new account posting a compelling 30-second video of a boiler install can hit 50,000 views in 48 hours.
-That doesn't happen on any other platform without paid advertising.
+That does not happen on any other platform without paid advertising.

 Consistency is everything on TikTok.
 Post three to five times per week and the algorithm rewards you.
 Post sporadically and it ignores you.
 The content format is simple: show the work, add some personality, keep it under 60 seconds.
 You don't need fancy equipment, a phone propped up on a paint tin will do.